-A "whistleblower" is an employee who reports a violation of the law by his or her employer.
-The violation may be against the reporting employee, as with sexual harassment claims, or may be a general violation such as unlawful pollution practices against environmental law.
+A "whistleblower" is an employee who reports a violation of the law by their employer.
+The violation may be against another employee, as with a sexual harassment claim.
+It may also be a general violation, such as practices that break pollution laws.

-Whistleblower protections come from several different significant sources.
-The federal government and many states have laws protecting whistleblowers from retaliation for filing a claim or reporting a violation.
-In addition, most states recognize a common-law claim against an employer who takes action against an employee after he or she has reported a violation of the law.
+Whistleblower protections come from several different sources.
+The federal government has laws protecting you from retaliation for filing a claim or reporting a violation.
+Many states have whistleblower protections as well.
+Most states also recognize a common-law claim against an employer who retaliates against an employee for reporting a violation.

 Federal Law Protections for Whistleblowers